Supporting Ageing in Place

 Summer 2021 – Winter 2021

-Building on our work in Winter 2020 (detailed below), an additional £200,000 will be awarded to groups and organisations working with communities in the listed neighbourhoods across Greater Manchester.
+Building on our work in Winter 2020 (detailed below), an additional £200,000 was available for groups and organisations working with older people in the listed neighbourhoods across Greater Manchester.

 Between September 2020 and February 2021 we invested £5,000 into each of the ten local areas of Greater Manchester; Bury, Bolton, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan.
 Click here to view these investments.